 My Top 10 Favorite WordPress Plugins in 2019

 I was going through my old blog posts and making some corrections.
 Some posts I keep just for posterity but some really needed an update.
-One in particular is ‘Top 10 Favorite WordPress Plugins” from 2009!
+One, in particular, is ‘Top 10 Favorite WordPress Plugins” from 2009!
 It’s an oldie but goodie.
-I’ve already going back and removed links to either dead plugins or some that were no longer needed since WordPress and the technology has changed so much.
+I’ve already gone back and removed links to either dead plugins or some that were no longer needed since WordPress and the technology has changed so much.

 So time for an update.